Saramagrean/SAO-IM-HD-Remake-Project/README.md

 What Include Patch v2.0:

-This patch use translations of "SAO: Hollow Fragment" as source.
+This patch use translations of "SAO: Hollow Fragment" (PC) as source.

 OVERALL STATUS: 99%